Food & Drink, Playa Junquillal Area

 Unless otherwise noted the below restaurants are nearby Las Brisas and in the Playa Junquillal area.

 Guacamaya Lodge has a range of international cuisine with a specialty in Swiss culinary entrees.
 In the Rancho Bar, you can enjoy your favorite cocktail, wine ($4.50) or cool "cerveza" ($2.41).
 Your hosts, Bernie and Alice were Swiss-born but are now long time Costa Rican residents.
 This brother and sister team came for a visit and ended up with families and living here full time.
 Recommended, as every year the hospitality and food seems to get better.
-My favorite is the fresh Red Snapper.
+The new Chef Jackpoll is doing a good job.
 My young friend Enrique serves up the drinks while practicing his English.
 Shop at the only gift shop in Playa Junquillal while you are there.
 One trip I asked Alice if my WEB page information about her establishment was OK with her.
 Her reply was “It’s nice but I am not first listed!”
 And they say the Swiss don’t have a sense of humor.
 Isn’t it amazing what a pretty lady can accomplish with two free drinks?
 VISA

 (+506) 2658-8431 http://www.guacamayalodge.com/

 Playa Junquillal Eco Lodge, formerly Land Ho at Villa Serena, has been totally remodeled by two very personable couples who have moved here full time from Canadian, kids, dogs and all; Brian & Christine plus Tibor & Elisabeth.
 One owner was in hotel management for the past 13 years and both guys competed as a team on the competition BBQ circuit.
-I was pleasantly surprised to find Anna, pictured here with Christine, now working there.
-A good hire guys!
 The second-floor open-balcony restaurant overlooks the ocean surf and sunsets.
 The new ground floor bar area sports a Texas style BBQ pit, go figure.
 Check the daily specials ($8-$24) for International, Tico and North American dishes.
-Happy Hour Drinks are $2 Cerveza (Normally $2.60), a bucket of 6 $10 or 1.79 each, $3.50 (Normally $4.40) Wine, good happy hour prices guys!
+Happy Hour Drinks are $2 Cerveza (Normally $2.60), a bucket of 6 $10 or 1.79 each, Wine $3.50 (Normally $4.40), good happy hour prices guys!
 WiFi